gristlabs/mocha-webdriver/README.md

   - `MOCHA_WEBDRIVER_STACKTRACES`: Enhance stack traces with async frames, if set to a non-empty value.
   - `MOCHA_WEBDRIVER_IGNORE_CHROME_VERSION`: Disable chromedriver's check that it supports the installed version of Chrome.
 Normally the installed chromedriver (controlled by the version in `yarn.lock`) must [match Chrome's version](https://chromedriver.chromium.org/downloads/version-selection).
 When tests are run by different developers and test environments, that can cause difficulties.
 On the other hand, incompatible behavior is rare, so this option offers a practical workaround.
   - `MOCHA_WEBDRIVER_NO_CONTROL_BANNER`: suppress the "Chrome is being controlled by automated test software" banner.
+This banner may cause Chrome (as of version 79) to ignore clicks immediately after loading a page.

 ## Useful methods